attack-monkey/Lean-Functional-Typescript/README.md

 Pure Code
 =========

-Functions take in input and return output - without ever mutating the input.
+Functions (and Operations which are essentially viewed as functions too) take in input and return output - without ever mutating the input.

 This therefore enforces data that is immutable.